-Here’s a roundup of our best resources for business owners and taxes, including some smart ways to use your refund for growth in the months ahead.
+Here’s a roundup of our best resources for business owners and taxes, including ways to use your refund for growth.

 April 15 is just one of the important dates to know; marks these on your calendar, stat.

 Get organized, create a plan, and know what to do after you file.
 This guide will help you plan for tax season and for the rest of Q2.

 We asked two tax experts to share the most common mistakes they see, so you can avoid them.

 Be on the lookout for these sneaky scams, especially in April.

 While taxes change from year to year, this advice still applies.

 If tax planning has you digging through piles of files, now is a great time to reassess what you need to keep, and what can go.

 In a full-blown tax-panic or just want a little professional guidance?
 Start here.

 Tax experts say SMBs underutilize their accounting resources.
 Here’s how to get the most out of your tax and financial advisors.